-Joseph Johnson - Obituary
+Joseph JOHNSON - Obituary

-At 62 years young, Joe passed away peacefully June 10, 2020.
-He was known as playwright, director, actor and friend to many in St. Petersburg, FL as well as Los Angeles, New York and Italy.
-He acted in over 30 plays and wrote more than 10, publishing one just last year.
+JOHNSON, Joseph Alan "Joe" At 62 years young, Joe passed away peacefully June 10, 2020.
+He was known as playwright, director, actor, and friends to many in St. Petersburg, as well as Los Angeles, New York, and Italy.
+He acted in over 30 plays locally and has written over 10 plays.
 His passion was to entertain.
-He was a graduate of Princess Anne High School, class of 1975, and the Academy of Dramatic Arts in New York City.
+He was a graduate of the Academy of Dramatic Arts in New York City.
 He appeared on stage, TV and was in over 20 films in the US and Italy.
-He is survived by his siblings, Bill, Penny and Rob (wife Helen) Johnson, nephew Robert and niece Mary Johnson, and too many friends to count.
-Celebrations of Life will be held at a later date in St. Petersburg and Los Angeles.
+He is survived by brother, Bill Johnson; sister, Penny Johnson; brother, Rob Johnson; sister-in-law, Helen Johnson; nephew, Robert Johnson; niece, Mary Johnson and too many friends to count.
+He worked at Cassis American Brasserie for over 10 years.
+There will be a Celebration of Life for Joe at a later date.
+In lieu of flowers, donations may be made to Metro Inclusive Health at their website: www.metrotampabay.org

 To Plant Memorial Trees in memory, please visit our Sympathy Store.